-The basic site of the samples were determined by the maleic anhydride adsorption.
-The apparatus consisted of a tube connected to the gas chromatograph (GC9A).
+The amount of basic site of the samples was determined by the maleic anhydride adsorption.
+The apparatus consisted of the tube connected to the gas chromatograph (GC9A).
 The condition of the gas chromatograph is shown in Table 4.4.

 Table 4.4 Operation conditions of gas chromatograph (GC9A) for maleic anhydride adsorption